grace-ac/Fish-546-Bioinformatics/README.md

 - `scripts`
   - `gigas_prot`
   - `taylor`
-- `.gitignore` - list of files that are in local repo but not on Github due to large file size.
+- `.gitignore` - list of file types that are in local repo but not on Github due to large file size.

 ### Week 4
 For week 4 I plan to work on the output from the Blastp that I executed this week.
 First, I want to make sure the output file I made is complete.
 I plan to get more familiar with the arguments I can use while blasting to manage the output file.
 Specifically, learning shortcuts/alias, setting variables, identifying errors, and sorting techniques.
 Finally, I will seperate the pipes in my output files into tabs so I will be prepared to join tables the following week.